ghostflame/ministry/README.md

 - type.period  = (integer) Submit interval in milliseconds for this type
 - type.offset  = (integer) Submit delay in milliseconds for this type

+Self stats loop threads are overridden to 1.